-A child waking at night is not rested enough to think or act the way that a rested child would think or act.
-This is why they show that ADHD misdiagnosed is happening more & more.
+A child waking at night is not rested enough to think or act the way that a rested child would think or act, and this is why they show that ADHD misdiagnosed is happening more & more.

 Our poor sweet baby boy was barely sleeping.

 Can you imagine how cranky that would make you?
-He was chronically tired.
-By the time bedtime rolled around, he was exhausted and fell asleep within minutes.
+He was chronically tired, so by the time bedtime rolled around, he was exhausted and fell asleep within minutes.

 So… we looked into solutions for his sleep disorder.

-He had many tests done because often times central sleep apnea is linked to a heart problem.
+He had many tests done because often times, central sleep apnea is linked to a heart problem.
 Everything else came back normal and now we just had to help him.
-We started him on a CPAP machine to help him.
-It took months to get it right, but once we did, he was back.
+We started him on a CPAP machine to help him which took months to get right, but once we did, he was back.
 Our sweet, happy, selfless, caring E was back.

-That was three years ago.
-To say that his life changed is an understatement.
-He went from being the one that was unpredictable to being a child that you could rely on.
-He went from one that you hated to disappoint, because you knew how we would react, to being a child who could take things with a grain of salt.
+That was three years ago, and to say that his life changed is an understatement.
+He went from being the child that was unpredictable to being a child that you could rely on.
+He went from being the child that you hated to disappoint, because you knew how we would react, to being a child who could take things with a grain of salt.